Originate/exosphere/tutorial/part_2/05_web_server.md

 The web service is located in a subdirectory of the application, in `~/todo-app/web-server/`.
-This makes sense because it is an integral part of it, and doesn't make sense outside of it.
+This makes sense because it is an integral part of our application, and doesn't make sense outside of it.